HelgeApps/PolicyApps/README.md

 Last updated February 16, 2019

-This privacy policy covers the use of the 'LPlayer', 'K-POP YouTube - Popular & Recent' (apps for Android).
+This privacy policy covers the use of the 'LPlayer', 'K-POP YouTube - Popular & Recent' & 'Droid Dashcam - Driving video recorder, BlackBox' (apps for Android).

 ### Information Collection